Step One: Irrigation

-The primary goal of preparing your lawn for sodding is to have soil to soil contact – where the soil side of the sod is in contact with the soil of your lawn.
-There is lot of flexibility on how you achieve soil to soil contact, but the best method is to strip the existing weeds and such from your lawn with a sod cutter.
-This not only exposes the soil for soil to soil contact but often leaves a very level surface.
+Turf Tip: The primary goal of preparing your lawn for sodding is to have soil to soil contact – where the soil side of the sod is in contact with the soil of your lawn.
+The best way to get the soil to soil contact is to strip the existing weeds and such from your lawn with a sod cutter.
+This not only exposes the soil for soil to soil contact but often leaves a level surface.

-Planting sod is as simple as placing the sod pieces edge to edge and trimming borders to the size.
+Planting sod is as simple as placing the sod pieces edge to edge and trimming borders.
 No special technique or tips here – just get the sod on the ground, green side up.
-One clue: There are about 450 pieces of sod per pallet and sodding goes quickly if you get in a quick paced rhythm of picking sod and throwing it into place – and set your mind to doing just that - 450 times!
+There are about 450 pieces of sod per pallet and sodding goes quickly if you get in a quick-paced rhythm of picking up sod and throwing it into place – and set your mind to doing just that - 450 times!